 Deliveries revenue was \$148 million in 2021 compared to revenue of \$5 million in 2020.
 The increase was driven by an increase in deliveries GMV of 56%, or \$3 billion, to \$8.5 billion in 2021 compared to \$5.5 billion in 2020, driven primarily by increasing consumer demand and number of merchant-partners using our platform.
 The increased demand for deliveries was driven by stay-at-home and movement control orders, work-from-home arrangements and social distancing measures implemented as a result of the COVID-19 pandemic in our markets.
 We were also able to utilize our driver-partners providing mobility services to support and meet the increasing demand for delivery services.
 Deliveries revenue as a percentage of deliveries GMV improved as we gained network efficiency in our driver-partner base, and were able to improve our overall value proposition in terms of merchant selection, delivery performance and application experience on our superapp platform.
 Our partner incentives were \$602 million and \$466 million in 2021 and 2020, respectively.
-Our consumer incentives were \$800 million and \$437 million in 2021 and 2020, respectively.

 Mobility revenue increased by \$19 million, to \$456 million in 2021 compared to \$438 million in 2020, which was primarily due to ride hailing revenue increasing by \$16 million and rental income from motor vehicles increasing by \$2 million.
 The increase in revenue was primarily due to the reduction of driver-partner incentives and fees and consumer incentives, despite a decrease in ride hailing demand, which was adversely impacted by the COVID-19 pandemic, as reflected by the decrease in GMV for mobility.
-Our incentives decreased by \$54 million (comprised of decreases of \$37 million in partner incentives and \$17 million in consumer incentives) to \$196 million (comprised of \$114 million in partner incentives and \$82 million in consumer incentives) for the year ended December 31, 2021 compared to \$251 million (comprised of \$151 million in partner incentives and \$100 million in consumer incentives) for the year ended December 31, 2020, which resulted in a corresponding increase in our mobility revenue, as we reduced incentives in the face of the COVID-19 pandemic.
+Our incentives decreased by \$54 million (comprised of decreases of \$37 million in partner incentives and \$17 million in consumer incentives) to \$196 million (comprised of \$114 million in partner incentives and \$182 million in consumer incentives) to \$196 million (comprised of \$151 million in partner incentives and \$100 million in consumer incentives) for the year ended December 31, 2020, which resulted in a corresponding increase in our mobility revenue, as we reduced incentives in the face of the COVID-19 pandemic.
 The COVID-19 pandemic and the associated stay-at-home and movement control orders, work-from-home arrangements and social distancing measures, as well as border closures and travel restrictions, had a negative impact on mobility demand, and accordingly also on mobility GMV.
 As a result of the effects of the COVID-19 pandemic, GMV for mobility decreased to \$2.8 billion in 2021 compared to \$3.2 billion in 2020.
 The increase in rental income from motor vehicles was due to increased demand from corporate users.
 Mobility revenue as a percentage of mobility GMV increased from 14% in 2020 to 16% in 2021, as we continued to reduce partner and consumer incentives and our reliance on such incentives to maintain and grow our driver-partner and consumer base.